shikha110/Indian-General-Election-2024-Results-Analysis-/README.md

 ```

---  Winning candidate's name, their party name, total votes, and the margin of victory for a specific state and constituency?
+--  Q Winning candidate's name, their party name, total votes, and the margin of victory for a specific state and constituency?
 ```SQL
 select
 cr.Winning_Candidate,